leesjensen/cs260-w2022/www/node/node-n5-full-stack/README.md

 },
 ```

-Test to make sure the upvotes are maintained across refreshes.
+Restart your server and test to make sure the upvotes are maintained across refreshes.

 ## Conclusion

-You just created a full stack application that includes a `web application` that reacts dynamically to changes in data, a `REST service` that provides multiple endpoints, and a database that persists data.
+You just created a full stack application that includes a `web application` that reacts dynamically to changes in data, a `REST service` that provides multiple endpoints from an HTTP server, and a database that persists data.

 👍 Way to go!
-Go get yourself a treat and celebrate success.
+Go get yourself some chocolate and celebrate success.